Popniten/Popniten.github.io/_posts/2015-11-06-markdown-example.md

 categories: Markdown Typography
 ---
 This is just a template file containing a lot of texts, lists, quotes and other common elements in a blog post.
-I will use this template file to make my typographic design on this website.
+I will use this template file to make my typographic design on this website after which I will remove this post.
 Typography is very important on a site like this where raw text is mostly the main information.

 2nd paragraph. *Italic*, **bold**, and `monospace`.
 Itemized lists look like: